 - UPDATE: I have just completed this task!
 Now one thing I really need to do is find a financial planner to help make sure I’m putting my money in the right locations and not just dumping it into lame funds!
 Anyone do free financial reviews?

-Do Some Home Projects: Michelle wants chicken, I want a bigger concrete patio, and we have a ton of ugly bushes to rip out this year.
+Do Some Home Projects: Michelle wants chickens, I want a bigger concrete patio, and we have a ton of ugly bushes to rip out this year.
 Hoping to do this for minimal cost and make our awesome backyard even more…uhh…awesomer!

 The Debt Movement